• Home

 2. Duties:

 a.
-The Recruitment Committee in conjunction with the Department Chairperson shall be responsible for all aspects of securing new, permanent faculty appointments including: the attaining of necessary clearances from College, University, and Human Resources Management officials, advertising all vacancies, screening and corresponding with all applicants, selecting candidates for telephone or Skype preliminary interviews, hosting candidates to be interviewed on-campus, and making recommendations of appointment to the department.
+The Recruitment Committee in conjunction with the Department Chairperson shall be responsible for all aspects of securing new, permanent faculty appointments including: the attaining of necessary clearances from College, University, and Human Resources officials, advertising all vacancies, screening and corresponding with all applicants, selecting candidates for telephone or Skype preliminary interviews, hosting candidates to be interviewed on-campus, and making recommendations of appointment to the department.

-The search committee chair shall attend the Hiring for Excellence (HfE) training to receive an overview of the HfE program from the Associate Dean for Administrative Affairs, the Brass ring recruitment software from representatives from HRM and the Shared Service Center (SSC), and diversity information from the Office of Diversity and Institutional Opportunity & Access (IOA).
+The search committee chair shall attend the Hiring for Excellence (HfE) training to receive an overview of the HfE program from the Associate Dean for Administrative Affairs, the Brass ring recruitment software from representatives from HR and the Shared Service Center (SSC), and diversity information from the Office of Diversity and Institutional Opportunity & Access (IOA).
 The Hiring for Excellence search process involves five steps.

 These five steps are: